zkyseu/O2SFormer/README.md

 # O2SFormer
-Pytorch implementation of the paper "End-to-End Lane detection with One to Several Transformer".
-We will update instruction of our work soon.
+Pytorch implementation of our paper "End-to-End Lane detection with One to Several Transformer".

 # News
 [2023/4/17]: We release the code of O2SFormer, a SOTA lane detection method with DETR like architecture.
-Pretrain weight is coming soon!

 # Overview
 ![Overview](fig/4.png "Overview")